 The 2021 Giro d’Italia kicks off in the Piedmont region in nothern Italy.
 The 1st stage is a 8.6 kilometres ITT in Turin, offering world time trial champion Filippo Ganna a perfect opportunity to take the first maglia rosa.
 Just like he did last year.

 The first hilltop finish will be on the fourth day of action in Sestola, where the 2016 Giro also finished, but after a different finish climb.
 With double digit gradients the finale of stage 4 looks set to detonate the fireworks for the first time this Giro.

-The second week opens with a Strade Bianche-like stage on the unpaved roads between Perugia and Montalcino.
-The race then returns to Bagno di Romagna, where Omar Fraile outsprinted fellow attackers Rui Costa and Pierre Rolland in 2017, on a route with 3,700 vertical metres.
+The second week opens with stage 11, which is a Strade Bianche-like race on the unpaved roads between Perugia and Montalcino.
+Stage 12 returns to Bagno di Romagna, where Omar Fraile outsprinted fellow attackers Rui Costa and Pierre Rolland in 2017, on a route with 3,700 vertical metres.

-The Giro continues with a flat race from Ravenna to Verona.
+The Giro continues with stage 13, a flat race from Ravenna to Verona.
 Two years ago Richard Carapaz sealed his GC victory in Verona’s amphitheatre in an ITT that was won by Chad Haga.

-The Zoncolan-race will be stage 14 before stage 15 would be a lumpy test between Grado and Gorizia.
+The Zoncolan-race will be stage 14 before stage 15 is a lumpy test between Grado and Gorizia.
 On stage 16 it will be back to the pure bred climbers when another mountainous test takes the riders – via the Passo Pardoi with its peak at 2,239 metres – to a downhill finish in Cortina d’Ampezzo.
 In 2012, Joaquin Rodríguez was the last stage winner in this town in the southern Dolomitic Alps.

-Concerning the last week of action, which starts on Wednesday, a summit finish at the steep Sega di Ala is on the cards.
-Stage 17 tackles the Passo San Valentino before the unprecendented finish climb brings 11.5 kilometres at 9.6%.
-The next day would be a rare opportunity for sprinters in Bergamo before the race continues with two days for climbers and GC contenders.
+Concerning the last week of action, which starts on Wednesday, a summit finish at the brutal Sega di Ala is on the cards.
+Stage 17 tackles the Passo San Valentino before the unprecendented finish climb brings 11.5 kilometres at 9.5% to the table.
+Stage 18 serves a rare opportunity for sprinters before the race continues with two days for climbers and GC contenders.

-The Giro concludes with an individual time trial into Milan.
+The Giro concludes with an flat individual time trial into Milan.

 Giro d’Italia 2021: route, profiles, more